State Legislation

 ADDRESSING EDUCATION THROUGH CHILD WELFARE COURTS

-Idaho code § 16-1622: For permanency plans and hearings, requires the department to document, and the court to inquire as to the efforts made to ensure educational stability for the child, including the efforts made to keep the child in the school in which the child is enrolled at the time of placement or that remaining in the school is not in the child's best interests.
+Idaho code § 16-1622- For permanency plans and hearings, requires the child welfare department to document, and the court to inquire as to the efforts made to ensure educational stability for the child.
+This must include the efforts made to keep the child in the school where they were enrolled at the time of placement, or a determination that remaining in the school is not in the child's best interests.

 Courts oversee a child’s foster care placement.
 This oversight needs to include a focus on the child’s well-being, including their education stability and success.
 State legislation trends have emerged to: